 The Resolution establishing the IDFR was adopted by the United Nations General Assembly on 12 June 2018 (A/RES/72/281).
 Before then, the Day was unanimously proclaimed by all 176 member states of IFAD's Governing Council at its 38th session in February 2015.

 Observing the International Day of Family Remittances represents an invaluable opportunity not only to recognize the efforts of migrant workers globally, but also to strengthen current partnerships and create new synergies among sectors to promote the development impact of remittances worldwide.

 The first IDFR was celebrated on 16 June 2015 by more than 400 policy-makers, private sector representatives and civil society leaders at the opening of the Fifth Global Forum on Remittances and Development in Milan.

 In 2016, over eighty money transfer operators endorsed the IDFR and committed to take concrete action to ensure that family remittances count for even more.
 In 2017 and 2018, the Day received an unprecedented support from the private sector, with over 100 Money Transfer Operators (MTOs) through IAMTN, 800 mobile companies through GSMA, 6,000 savings banks across 80 countries through WSBI, and several individual private sector entities.
 The Day was also supported by the 22 UN organizations within the Global Migration Group (GMG), individually by IOM and by several member states.

 Remittances: One family at a time

 The money migrants send home helps families put food on the table, send their children to school and support economic development and job creation, thus helping to achieve the SDGs "One Family at a Time."
-Produced for the Global Forum on Remittances, Investment and Development, June 2017.
+Produced for the International Day of Family Remittances, June 2018.